No Bake Peanut Butter Pie

-This creamy peanut butter pie requires 6 ingredients and takes a solid 5 minutes to assemble (and 30 seconds to eat).
+- Few ingredients and easy to make.
+This creamy peanut butter pie requires only 6 ingredients and takes a solid 5 minutes to assemble, making it the most hassle-free pie!

-- Peanut butter – use creamy peanut butter.
-I haven’t tried making this pie with a natural peanut butter.
+- Peanut Butter: Use creamy peanut butter.
+I haven’t tried making this easy peanut butter pie with a natural peanut butter.
 I’m guessing it will turn out just fine.
 The only issue with natural peanut butters is that the oil can separate.
-If using a natural pb just make sure you stir it well before adding it in the recipe.
+If using a natural PB just make sure you stir it well before adding it in the recipe.

 - Make a graham cracker pie crust.
 To make the crust (and dessert) a true no-bake pie, chill the pie crust rather than bake it.